davadazaita/davadazaita/README.md

 ## That same old question:

-If a cable runs through my land and the monkey charges to jump onto its branch, logically, either it charges and shares the profit, or it doesn't charge anything.
+If a monkey runs through my land and the monkey charges to jump onto its branch, logically, either it charges and shares the profit, or it doesn't charge anything.

 ## FOR THE TERRORISTS COUNTRY ON DUTY, WHO WANT TO EXPLODE THE MOON: